scott-ftf/pirated_synclog/README.md

 After starting the sync logger, it will listen for the Pirate daemon to start.

-#### *NOTE: this script requires the daemon output in the debug.log. sing `printtoconsole` will prevent the deamon output from being directed to the debug.log.*
+#### *NOTE: this script requires the daemon output in the debug.log. setting `printtoconsole` will prevent the deamon output from being directed to the debug.log.*

 Start the Pirate daemon disowned in the background with nohup:
 ```bash